jamesdeluk/hugo/content/scripting/_index.md

 ---

+{{< br >}}
+{{< br >}}

 ## bash

 ### unzip_to_folders

-The Linux `unzip` command unzips to the same directory, or a defined one.
-This script unzips all zip files within a directory in a single go.
-If the zip contains a single file, it is unzipped to the base directory.
-If the zip contains multiple files, it is unzipped to a directory of the same name as the zip.
-Then the zips are all moved to a "zips" folder.
+The Linux `unzip` command unzips files to the same directory as the .zip file, or to a defined one.
+You can't batch unzip.

+This script unzips all .zip files within a directory in a single command.

+If the .zip contains a single file, it is unzipped to the base directory.

+If the .zip contains multiple files, it is unzipped to a directory of the same name as the .zip.

+The .zips files are then all moved to a "zips" folder.

 {{< gist jamesdeluk 65a5342059ee4d2724d5fb268b86f880 >}}